Hitting the Ball Farther

 4. Grip Options

 There are three grip options from which to choose.
-The most common grip is the overlapping grip or Vardon grip named after Harry Vardon, where the little finger of the right hand (lower hand) is overtop and in-between the first two fingers of the left hand.
-The second option is the interlocking grip where he little finger of the right hand is intertwined with the index finger of the left hand.
-This adjoining or melding together of the hands with both the Vardon and overlapping grip help unify the hands and aids in preventing one hand overpowering the other resulting in increased distance and consistency.
-The third option or the ten-finger grip sometimes called a baseball grip is only recommended for very young or physically weak individuals who do not possess adequate strength to otherwise hold and swing the club.
+The most common grip is the overlapping grip or Vardon grip, named after Harry Vardon, where the little finger of the right hand (lower hand) is overtopped and in between the first two fingers of the left hand.
+The second option is the interlocking grip, where the little finger of the right hand is intertwined with the index finger of the left hand.
+This adjoining or melding together of the hands with both the Vardon and overlapping grip helps unify the hands and aids in preventing one hand from overpowering the other, resulting in increased distance and consistency.
+The third option, or the ten-finger grip, sometimes called a baseball grip, is only recommended for very young or physically weak individuals who do not possess adequate strength to otherwise hold and swing the club.

 Lowering your scores is just a click away!
 The best instruction available is at your fingertips!
-Go to http://www.KRCotter.com and begin to achieve your potential now!
+Go to Kevin Cotter Golf and begin to achieve your potential now!
 Impress your friends and begin to eliminate those embarrassing shots today!